jtgeibel/jtg-twitter-streams/README.md

 page every 2 seconds.

 The two top-level tasks only share a single piece of state (the PNG image) through the filesystem.
-After writing the file, the client task renames the file into place so the server task never observes a partially written file.
+After writing to a new file, the client task renames the file into place so the server task never observes a partially written file.

-Note that for some reason the client task is not being run concurrently.
+Note that for some reason the client sub-tasks are not being run concurrently.
 If I introduce delay into the sentiment analysis (via `thread::sleep`) then the next tweet is not processed until the previous future completes.
 With the current design I expect that up to 4 threads should be able to sleep concurrently before stalling the processing of additional tweets.
 If I add a similar sleep